Dark cuisine: Definition

-According to food entrepreneur Jing (Jenny) Gao, the term can be used for "anything that’s particularly hard to swallow," from ingredient combinations that make people feel squeamish to food produced under conditions of poor hygiene including in hole-in-the-wall restaurants in Chengdu that are so popular they "attract people like flies" and are called "fly" restaurants.
+According to food entrepreneur Jing (Jenny) Gao, the term can be used for "anything that's particularly hard to swallow," from ingredient combinations that make people feel squeamish to food produced under conditions of poor hygiene including in hole-in-the-wall restaurants in Chengdu that are so popular they "attract people like flies" and are called "fly" restaurants.
 "Absurd" combinations are common.
 Often dishes are posted to social media for their bragging rights or shock value.

 Examples

-Examples include ice cream topped with chili crisp; a combination dreamed up by chef Jacques La Merde of "Velveeta foam, spherified Gatorade and Doritos crushed into a decorative “soil”; and "struggle plates": documentation of home cooking disasters that the unfortunate cook ate anyway.
-Another commenter, after requesting 'dark cuisine' combinations from her chef friends, listed sliced roast beef topped with blueberry yogurt, sausage with peanut butter and onions, and chili crisp peanut brittle.
+Examples include ice cream topped with chili crisp; a combination dreamed up by chef Christine Flynn of "Velveeta foam, spherified Gatorade and Doritos crushed into a decorative "soil"; and "struggle plates": documentation of home cooking disasters that the unfortunate cook ate anyway.
+Another commenter, after requesting "dark cuisine" combinations from her chef friends, listed sliced roast beef topped with blueberry yogurt, sausage with peanut butter and onions, and chili crisp peanut brittle.